bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 1. Open g:Profiler

-2. In Options, make sure *All results* is **not** checked (this keeps significant results only), and select *No electronic GO annotations*
+2. In Options, make sure *All results* is **not** checked (this keeps significant results only), and select *GO molecular function*, *No electronic GO annotations*, and Reactome.

-3. Choose the databases: GO BP and Reactome.
+5. Set Benjamini-Hochberg in the 'Significance threshold' box.

 4. 'Set minimum size of functional category to 3 and maximum to 500.
 Set 2 for the *Size of query/ term intersection*.': ***These options are not available in the current version of g:Profiler.
 They might be available again in the next release.***.

-5. Set Benjamini-Hochberg in the 'Significance threshold' box.

 6. Run analysis of the genes differentially altered between BE and normal: copy and paste the gene list into the g:Profiler input window [BEonly_genelist.txt](https://github.com/bioinformaticsdotca/Pathways_2018/raw/master/integrated_assignment_1/BEonly_genelist_v2.txt).